 Phase 3A consists of 49 bungalows and 140 semi-detached houses.
 The bungalows were priced at RM989,155 to RM1,489,860 while the semi-detached houses originally cost between RM661,600 to RM861,300.

 Phase 4 is called The Grandeur.
-It consists of 3 different types of lots – raised plateau lots, pavilion lots, and forest ridge lots.
+It consists of three different types of lots; raised plateau lots, pavilion lots and forest ridge lots.
 The raised plateau lots are great for pragmatic layouts.
 The pavilion lots are good for those who want to install pools, or great verandahs and courtyards.
 The Forest Ridge Lots are good for those who are interested in a hillside lifestyle.

-Setia Eco Park is not for all, as it is situated far away enough from the KL city centre, yet close enough via highway links to it.
+Setia Eco Park is not for all, as it is situated far away enough from the Kuala Lumpur city centre, yet close enough to a few major highways.
 In addition, the hefty price tag will not suit everybody.
-Although some may say that the exclusive price tag does not befit Shah Alam, the township of Setia Eco Park is fit for those who want to get away from it all.
+Although some may say that the exclusive price tag does not befit Shah Alam, the township of Setia Eco Park is fit for those who wants a sanctuary away from the city.

-The houses are all large, well-built, and suitable for families and perhaps even inter-generational living.
+The houses in Setia Eco Park are large, well-built, and suitable for families and perhaps even inter-generational living.
 There are numerous precincts in the area that are great for walking around such as the Street of Art, Butterfly Creek, Twin Rose Ponds, Swan Lake, and much more.
 There are even butterfly and bird sanctuaries which is great for nature lovers or those who want to go to the zoo but hate the drive there.

 Setia Eco Park is actually self-sufficient.
 Those who hate to drive around will love the fact that you don’t actually have to get out of Setia Eco Park as it pretty much has everything you need here.
 There are schools for the kids to attend including an international school, hypermarket, business centre, cafes and restaurants, a badminton academy, plus lots of activities such as a jogging and cycling path for those who are into the great outdoors.

 In summary, if you can afford it, Setia Eco Park is a fantastic place to bring up the whole family.
-Prices are sure to rise, once the area is more developed and there are better public transportation or highway links.
+Prices are sure to appreciate, once the area becomes more developed and there are better public transportation or highway links.